 Contextualism as a philosophy of science has been receiving increased attention from psychologists and other social scientists frustrated with the dominant mechanistic view within psychology.
 This volume explores a wide range of contextualistic views within psychology and the social sciences.
 These are fresh approaches that cut across old quarrels and polarities.

 This volume is composed of thirteen chapters, each followed by brief discussions that elaborate and elucidate the contributions.
 It is intended for professionals and students in the social sciences.
 Varieties is one of only a small number of contemporary volumes focusing exclusively on contextualism as a world view.

-Steven C. Hayes, PhD, is Nevada Foundation Professor and director of clinical training in the department of psychology at the University of Nevada, Reno.
-An author of forty-one books and nearly 600 scientific articles, his career has focused on...
+Steven C. Hayes, PhD, is foundation professor in the department of psychology at the University of Nevada, Reno.
+An author of forty-four books and over 600 scientific articles, his career has focused on an analysis of the nature of human language...
 Read more